andyatkinson/blog/_posts/2013-10-28-open-the-current-file-in-github-enterprise-from-vim.markdown

 git config --global web.browser open
 ```

 Next, the github domain can be set via a variable that the plugin reads.
-This was set to our private Github Enterprise URL.
+This was set to our private GitHub Enterprise URL.

 To keep this private URL out of my public Vim configuration [^vim_config], I made a `workvimrc` file and called `source ~/.workvimrc` to "source" it into my main config.
 Now the value is read when new Vim instances are started.